Hi guys, hi from Andrea Unger! This post is about the path and qualities that are needed to become a trader…

 I’m answering here a message I received on Facebook from a Facebook friend of mine, who contacted me a couple of years ago, asking for my mentoring.

-Two years ago, when he explained his situation to me, I suggested him not to invest any money in my Unger Academy.
+Two years ago, when he explained his situation to me, I suggested that he would not invest any money in my Unger Academy.

 Am I crazy?

 Not really!
 I gave him this piece of advice because I believed he would not get any benefit from the teachings that the Unger Academy provides.

 The reason why I told him so, is that I thought that his approach to Andrea Unger, which was something like “Wow, Andrea Unger is very good at what he does, so he can teach me how to become a good trader too”, was completely wrong.

 I understood that he was not trying to enhance his personal baggage of information, but rather to learn from someone he considered good at trading.
 However, he had not taken into proper consideration the contents I could eventually teach him, and if those contents were something he could cope with.

 I teach automated trading, a path people should undertake only when they have the right mindset.

 Why do I think this is so important?
 When you approach an educational path in order to perfect your skills, you first need to understand what direction you are willing to go, as well as what could be good for you, and then become a specialist in that direction by studying that specific topic.